hansroh/skitai/README.rst

     skitai.mount ("/", unsub, pref)

   with skitai.preference () as pref:
-    skitai.mount ("/", 'myapp:app', pref, subscribe = 'unsub', name = 'myapp')
+    skitai.mount ("/", 'myapp:app', pref, name = 'myapp', subscribe = 'unsub')

   skitai.run ()

-If unsub emits 'unsub-file-updated' event, 'myapp' will be recieved this event.
+If unsub emits events, 'myapp' can also recieve these events.

+*Note*: For subscribing, name parameter is also required.

 .. code:: python